The 5 best deep fat fryers of 2024 – tried and tested models from De’Longhi, Lakeland, Swan and more

 Most deep fat fryers have clearly defined maximum lines for oil, so there’s no danger you’ll add too much.
 They come with frying baskets for easy food removal and draining.
 And with filters in the lids, they’re usually designed to minimise that dreaded, lingering, deep fried aroma that can be so off-putting.
 All the fryers we reviewed had viewing windows, but they all fogged up with condensation when cooking chips.

-What’s the best deep fat fryer?
+The best deep fat fryers

 Delonghi deep fryer with Ideal Home Approved stamp